 On the other hand, you’ll also find a lot of smaller, more ‘”rural” bridges farther north, where fishing the snapper laden mangrove shorelines is possible.
 In the Lower Keys, many of the bridges have easier access to the rock and seawall shorelines beneath them, some being easier to navigate than others.
 The Boca Chica is a great example; you’ll need to be low to successfully release a big tarpon.
 Whichever location you stumble upon, make sure your box has the right tackle to target anything that grabs your interest.

-You never know, you could be snapper fishing one minute, then franticly rigging up for a curious cobia the next.
+You never know, you could be snapper fishing one minute, then frantically rigging up for a curious cobia the next.
 FS

 First published Florida Sportsman February 2013